tasket/wyng-backup/README.md

 Testing
 ---

-Its currently recommended to avoid backing up sensitive data during testing if the destination volume is untrusted -- exercise caution.

-Otherwise, there are still reasons to be cautious such as not wasting X number of testing/trial hours.
+Even with non-sensitive data, precaution can avoid wasting X number of testing hours.
 A good way to avoid losing archives to corruption/bugs is to make a quick linked copy of the sparsebak destination folder; either `cp -rl` or `rsync -H` can do this efficiently.
 For example `cp -rl sparsebak backup-sparsebak`.
 At the same time, do a regular copy of the source metadata folder with `sudo cp -a /sparsebak /backup-sparsebak'.

-If you should need to start over again with a particular volume then deleting the volume's subfolders on both the source and destination should suffice.
-If it doesn't suffice you may need to `lvremove` the volume's .tick and .tock snapshots.
-A new command `purge-metadata` was added to take care of these steps on the source system, but removal should still be done manually on the destination.
+If you should need to start fresh with a particular volume and using `delete` fails, the volume can be removed manually: Deleting the volume's subfolders on both the source and destination, then `lvremove` the volume's .tick and .tock snapshots.

 Avoid switching/swapping the /sparsebak dir and ini file, even for testing purposes.
 If you somehow must have more than one, there must be no overlap of names in